 What Kinds of Jobs are there in Criminal Justice?

 Careers in the criminal justice field can be found at the local, county, state, and federal levels.
 One can also get a job in the private sector.
-Students who are fresh from college may want to consider looking for entry-level criminal justice jobs which include:-
+Students who are fresh from college with a Criminal Justice Bachelor’s Degree may want to consider looking for entry-level criminal justice jobs which include:-

 - Child protective services workers – people who work in this field are in charge of looking after the social and psychological needs of the children.
 Such workers are the first line of defense as far as helpless children are concerned.

-- Parole officer – parole officers, help convicted individuals who are released from prison readjust and find their footing on the society.
+- Parole officers – parole officers, help convicted individuals who are released from prison readjust and find their footing in society.
 They also monitor the ex-convict’s criminal behavior.

 - Customs and immigration law enforcement officers – people in this field monitor the country’s security at its entry points.
 They do this by monitoring passengers and cargo that moves into, and from the U.S. They are also in charge of upholding import laws and regulations.

-- Correctional officers – they often work in prison facilities.
+- Correctional officers – often work in prison facilities.

 - Police officer – this is perhaps the first job that comes to mind when the public thinks of a criminal justice employee.
 Police officers do not have to possess a college degree.
 However, most police officers start at the patrol officer level.